There’s a lot to unpack on this album.

 years of yeoman service, innovative ideas and of course more and more

 GET IT: www.johnnybarnes.com

 After resurfacing and writing a few books Johnny Barnes comes back again this time with an CD of 13 Willie Dixon songs.
 This is fine pack of rock blues right in line with old Boston albums by The Colwell Winfield Blues Band and James Montgomery.

-TITLE: Murder, Death and Prison
+16 songs about Murder, Death and Prison - now that

 BAND:The Nervous Eaters

 When the Nervous Eaters played Dodge Street in 2003 Steve Cataldo took the chance to apologize to everyone there and not there for their first LP.
 Now, here it is; re-released on Wounded Bird Records.

 You had to be around to know how disappointed and yes,

 mad people were about this.
 In 1977 the Eaters were not just dirty, they

 were lyrically obscene and they had a bad ass attitude all around.
 Then